rust-lang/surveys/surveys/2025/variadic-generics-survey/2025-09-variadic-use-cases.md

 See [Analysing variadics, and how to add them to Rust](https://poignardazur.github.io/2021/01/30/variadic-generics/) for a full overview of features associated with variadic generics, and possible use-cases.

-This survey is fully anonymous.
-The Rust survey team will go through the answers and release a summary on the Rust blog after the survey is complete.
-It's fairly short and should take less than 10 minutes to complete.
+This survey is fully anonymous and should take you approximately 5 minutes to complete.

 ### How long have you been using Rust?

 Type: select one (optional)

-    Never
+- Never
-    Zero to two years
+- Zero to two years
-    Two to four years
+- Two to four years
-    Four to six years
+- Four to six years
-    More than six years
+- More than six years

 ### Have you heard about variadic generics before?